BeamApp/MusicPlayerViewController/Readme.md

 License
 -------
-The Project is licensed under the BSD License.
+The Project is licensed under the new BSD License (see file LICENSE).

 © 2012 Beam App UG ( haftungsbeschränkt )